mtgjson/mtgjson-website/docs/data-models/leadership-skills/index.md

 # Leadership Skills

-The Leadership Skills Data Model describes a list of formats that a Card is legal to be your Commander in play formats that utilize Commanders.
+The Leadership Skills data model describes a list of formats that a Card is legal to be your Commander in play formats that utilize Commanders.

 **Parent model:** [Card (Atomic)](/data-models/card-atomic/), [Card (Deck)](/data-models/card-deck/), [Card (Set)](/data-models/card-set/)